 - 1 teaspoon thyme

-- 1½ teaspoons cumin
+- 1 1/2 teaspoons ground cumin

-- 1 pinch of nutmeg
+- 1 pinch nutmeg

 - It doesn't matter what order you go in.
 Make sure you label the jar with the date you made the rub.
-Typically two months is a good shelf life for your homemade rubs.
+Typically 2 months is a good shelf life for your homemade rubs.
 Enjoy!